Real Bread Week 2021

 What is Real Bread Week?

 Real Bread Week is the annual, international celebration of baking real bread, additive-free loaves and the people who make them.
 It is held in the last week of February each year.
+This year that makes it Saturday-Sunday, 20-28 February 2021.

-Every year has a campaign a theme.
+Every year has a campaign and a theme.
 In 2019 it was “Doughing it for the kids” with the aim of encouraging children to bake more real bread; in 2020 it was “Together We Rise” focussing on the power real bread making has to help people transform their lives.

-Launched by the Real Bread Campaign in 2010 (originally as National Real Bread Maker Week), this is the annual, international celebration of Real Bread and people who make it.
+Launched by the Real Bread Campaign in 2010 (originally as National Real Bread Maker Week), this is the annual, international celebration of Real Bread and the people who make it.
 The Real Bread Campaign is part of the food and farming charity, Sustain.

 Its aims are to encourage and help people to: